vmonaco/kloak/README.md

 `kloak` works by introducing a random delay to each key press and release event.
 This requires temporarily buffering the event before it reaches the application (e.g., a text editor).

 The maximum delay is specified with the -d option.
 This is the maximum delay (in milliseconds) that can occur between the physical key events and writing key events to the user-level input device.
 The default is 100 ms, which was shown to achieve about a 20-30% reduction in identification accuracy and doesn't create too much lag between the user and the application (see the paper below).
-As the maximum delay increases, the ability to obfuscate typing behavior also increases and the responsive of the application decreases.
+As the maximum delay increases, the ability to obfuscate typing behavior also increases and the responsiveness of the application decreases.
 This reflects a tradeoff between usability and privacy.

 If you're a fast typist and it seems like there is a long lag between pressing a key and seeing the character on screen, try lowering the maximum delay.
 Alternately, if you're a slower typist, you might be able to increase the maximum delay without noticing much difference.
 Automatically determining the best lag for each typing speed is an item for future work.